ec2u/data/src/main/static/handbooks/rdf/index.md

 Ancillary usage or explanatory notes are highlighted in the following formats:

+> [!WARNING]
-> **:warning:** Warning / Usage note warning of potentially limiting or troublesome data model characteristics.
+> Usage note warning of potentially limiting or troublesome data model characteristics.

+> [!NOTE]
-> *:information_source:*  Remark / Usage or explanatory note providing context or explaining design choices.
+> Remark / Usage or explanatory note providing context or explaining design choices.

 > :question:/:exclamation: Note / Open issue or editorial note.